 I am a recent grad of UC Santa Cruz, currently preparing to apply for law school.
 I tutored for awhile in high school, and in furthering my own education during undergrad, realized that I wanted to help others grow in their own education.
 I spent 5 months this past year living in Cusco, Peru, earning my TEFL/ESOL certificate and teaching English.
 I love learning new languages (dabbled in Swedish, French and Russian as well as near fluency in Spanish) and want to share this passion by educating others.
 Even though most people study language and writing for practical reasons, I hope some can also see the beauty in verbal expression, or the fascinating way in which different languages overlap and reveal their unique cultures, history and development.

-University of California-Santa Cruz - Bachelors, Politics
+Undergraduate Degree: University of California-Santa Cruz - Bachelors, Politics

 SAT Verbal: 710